 There are subscription maintenance services

 If maintenance issues intimidate you, consider paying a company to cover your needs.
 Several companies offer maintenance services that you can pay for on a monthly basis.
-Foot Soldiers offers exterior maintenance, sorting trash and recycling, backyard clearing, and will plant or add mulch to tree pits.
+Foot Soldiers offers exterior maintenance, trash sorting and recycling, backyard clearing, and will plant or add mulch to tree pits.

 The team at Brownstone Property Group also provides property management, renovation, and maintenance services.
 "Just because you live in a building doesn't mean you want to do everything yourself," Blackman says.
 He, like Uba Shakar, has seen the needs of townhouse owners increase over the past year.

-"We have clients who retain our team’s services so that they have someone to call and manage the problems that will eventually arise so that they can focus on their family and life's work," Blackman says.
+"We have clients who retain our team’s services so that they have someone to call and manage the problems that will eventually arise so that they can focus on their family and work," Blackman says.

 Learn some basic maintenance